-After having a good sort out and tidy up, many people have reported feeling motivated to declutter and reorganise their calendar, and get other areas of their lives back on track.
+After having a good sort out and tidy up, many people report feeling motivated to declutter and reorganise their calendar, and get other areas of their lives back on track.

-We’ve created a helpful guide to give you some ideas on how to make the most of your living space – and hopefully you can enjoy your decluttering and reorganising journey, just as much as the end result!
+Below, we’ve created a handy guide to give you some ideas on how to make the most of your living space, and help you get started.

 Why should I declutter and reorganise my living space?

-It’s a good idea to make time to declutter and reorganise your living space, at least twice a year.
+It’s a good idea to make time to declutter and reorganise your living space at least twice a year.
 Here’s why…

-Decluttering and reorganising can boost your energy.
-Often when we start making a series of quick decisions about what to keep and how to organise things, our brains enter “doing” mode.
-When our productivity levels are boosted in this way, we often feel more inclined to keep working through our to-do list for that day.
+Often, when we start making a series of quick decisions about what to keep and how to organise things, our brains enter ‘doing’ mode.
+This boosts our productivity levels, making us feel more inclined to keep working through our to-do list for that day.

-For example, I recently found a “lazy arm” contraption which clips to any flat surface and holds my smartphone for me, for a hand-free experience.
-I got it for Christmas one year and had never used it, but since the lockdown began, I’ve used it daily to complete home workouts and stay connected with friends and family over video chat.
+For example, I recently found a ‘lazy arm’ contraption that clips to any flat surface and holds my smartphone, for a hands-free experience.
+I got it for Christmas one year and had never gotten it out of the box, but I’ve now begun to use it daily when completing home workouts and chatting with friends and family during video calls.

 Alan Lightman, an American physicist, writer, and author, says, “I would claim that symmetry represents order, and we crave order in this strange universe we find ourselves in.
 The search for symmetry, and the emotional pleasure we derive when we find it, must help us make sense of the world around us, just as we find satisfaction in the repetition of the seasons and the reliability of friendships.”

-Every time you open a cupboard and something falls out, or everytime you can’t find your keys and spend 15 minutes looking for them – it can bring on feelings of tension and frustration.
-In these moments, you’re much more likely to snap at those you live with.
+Every time you open a cupboard and something falls out, or you can’t find your keys and spend 15 minutes looking for them, it can bring out feelings of tension and frustration.
+And in these moments, you’re much more likely to snap at those you live with.

 As you sort through your things and try to work out how you’re going to make it all fit into a particular space, you use your problem-solving skills to make a series of quick decisions.
-You’ll need to work out what to discard, and how you’re going to organise the things you want to keep.
+You’ll need to work out what to get rid of, and how you’re going to organise the things you want to keep.

 6 easy steps to help you declutter and reorganise your home